ethicxz/ethicxz.github.io/_posts/2024-10-14-VL Ten Machine.md

 PS : Big thanks to [pr0m0ly](https://x.com/pr0m0ly) to the help he gave to me to root the machine

-sorry if my english was bad and if you have any questions or comments on this write up you can dm me on [instagram](https://instagram.com/eliott.la) or on discord : 'ethicxz.'
+sorry if my english was bad and if you have any questions you can dm me on discord : 'ethicxz.'